Child Nasal Allergies - Chicago Pediatric Allergist

 - Allergic rhinitis

 - a term used to describe nasal symptoms caused by environmental allergies.
 Allergic rhinitis has also been referred to as “hay-fever.”

 - Itching of the eyes, nose, and roof of the mouth

-Other symptoms of childhood nasal allergies include post-nasal drainage, coughing, irritability and fatigue.
+Other symptoms of child nasal allergies include post-nasal drainage, coughing, irritability and fatigue.

 - 10% of children will have only seasonal allergy symptoms

 - 30% of children have perennial (year round) symptoms and seasonal symptoms

 - 60% of children have only perennial (year round) symptoms

 Examples of Seasonal Allergens Include: